35°51.948' N 014°34.500' E

 Tugboats 10 and St. Michael are now partially overgrown with corals and sponges, creating two lovely artificial reefs and providing habitat for a variety of marine life.
 They have transformed an ecologically barren area of seabed into a shore dive location which is accessible for all levels of divers, offering an excellent opportunity to practice wreck diving at medium depths.
 The tugs are also sheltered from the north west winds, making them a popular dive site during the summer.

 Tug 10 and St. Michael are some of the few shallower wreck dives in Malta, suitable for PADI OWD or equivalent level.
-Other shallow wrecks are Tug 2 off Exiles in Sliema, a tugboat scuttled in 2013, and two World War II wrecks HMS Maori off Valletta and X127/Carolita off Manoel Island, both in Marsamxett Harbour.
+Other shallow wrecks are Tug 2, another tugboat scuttled in 2013 off Exiles in Sliema, Patrol Boat P31 scuttled in 2009 at Comino island, and two World War II wrecks HMS Maori off Valletta and X127/Carolita off Manoel Island, both in Marsamxett Harbour.

 Tug 10 wreck history